-Stassi Schroeder & Kristen Doute Didn’t Apologize To Faith Stowers Before Posting Instagram Statements
+Stassi Schroeder & Kristen Doute Reportedly Hadn’t Apologized To Faith Stowers Before Offering Public Regrets

 “Kristen and Stassi didn’t reach out to Faith privately,” an insider told Us Weekly.

-The source added that while the Vanderpump Rules stars did not privately apologize to their former co-star, Bible B*tch podcast host Jackie Schimmel reached out to Faith to apologize to her privately a few days ago.
-The podcast is where Stassi first accused Faith, the only black cast member ever on Vanderpump Rules, of stealing credit cards and then bragged that she and Kristen had called the police on Faith for a crime she didn’t commit, according to Vulture.
+The source added that while the Vanderpump Rules stars did not privately say sorry to their former co-star, Bible B*tch podcast host Jackie Schimmel reached out to Faith to apologize to her privately a few days ago.
+The podcast is where Stassi first accused Faith — the only black cast member ever on Vanderpump Rules — of stealing credit cards, and then bragged that she and Kristen had called the police on Faith for a crime she didn’t commit, according to Vulture.

 Us also noted that Stassi has now been dropped by her PR firm after losing brand deals for her part in the scandal.